Distributed Linearly Separable Computation: Introduction

-$W_k = f_k(D_k)$ for all $k\in \{1, \ldots, \Ksf\}$ is the outcome of the partial function $f_k(\cdot)$ applied to dataset $D_k$, and it is represented as a string of $\Lsf$ symbols on an appropriate sufficiently large alphabet.
-For example, $W_k$ can be the intermediate value in linear MapReduce, an input signal in Fourier Transform, etc. We consider the linear mapping, where $g(W_1,\ldots,W_{\Ksf})$ contains $\Ksf_{\rm c}$ linear combinations of the messages $W_1,\ldots,W_{\Ksf}$ with uniformly i.i.d. coefficients.
-We consider the distributed computation scenario, where $ f(D_1,\ldots,D_{\Ksf})$ is computed in a distributed way by a group of $\Nsf$ workers.
-Each dataset is assigned to a subset of workers and the number of datasets assigned to each worker cannot be larger than $\Msf$, which is referred to as the computation cost.\footnote{ We assume that each function $f_k(\cdot)$ is arbitrary such that in general it does not hold that computing less symbols for the result $W_k$ is less costly in terms of computation.
-Hence, each worker $n$ computes the whole $W_k=f_k(D_k)$ if $D_k$ is assigned to it.} Each worker should compute and send packets in terms of the datasets assigned to it, such that from the answers of any $\Nsf_{\rm r}$ workers, the master can recover the task function.
+$W_k = f_k(D_k)$ for all $k\in \{1, \ldots, \Ksf\}$ is the outcome of the component function $f_k(\cdot)$ applied to dataset $D_k$, and it is represented as a string of $\Lsf$ symbols on an appropriate sufficiently large alphabet.
+For example, $W_k$ can be the intermediate value in linear MapReduce, an input signal in Fourier Transform, etc. We consider the case where $g(\cdot)$ is a linear map defined by $\Ksf_{\rm c}$ linear combinations of the messages $W_1,\ldots,W_{\Ksf}$ with uniform i.i.d. coefficients over some large enough finite field; i.e., $g(W_1,\ldots,W_{\Ksf})$ can be seen as the matrix product ${\bf F W}$, where ${\bf F}$ is the coefficient matrix and ${\bf W}=[W_1;\ldots;W_{\Ksf}]$.\footnote{ As matrix multiplication is one of the key building blocks underlying many data analytics, machine learning algorithms and engineering problems, the considered model also has potential applications in those areas, where $f_1,\ldots,f_{\Ksf}$ represent the pretreatment of the datasets.
+For example, each dataset $D_k$ where $k\in \{1, \ldots, \Ksf\}$ represents a raw dataset and needs to be processed through some filters, where $W_k$ represents the filtered dataset of $D_k$.
+For the sake of linear transforms (e.g., Wavelet Transform, Discrete Fourier Transform), we need to compute multiple linear combinations of the filtered datasets, which can be expressed as $g(W_1,\ldots,W_{\Ksf})$.
+For another example, $D_1, \ldots, D_{\Ksf}$ are the $\Ksf$ ``input channels'' of a Convolutional Neural Networks (CNN) stage.
+Each input channel $D_k$ where $k\in \{1,\ldots,\Ksf\}$ is filtered individually by a convolution operation yielding $W_k$.
+Then the convolutions are linearly mixed by the coefficients of $g(W_1,\ldots,W_{\Ksf})$ producing $\Ksf_{\rm c}$ new layers in the feature space.
+Moreover, if ${\bf F}$ represents a MIMO precoding matrix, our considered model can also be used in the MIMO systems. } We consider the distributed computation scenario, where $ f(D_1,\ldots,D_{\Ksf})$ is computed in a distributed way by a group of $\Nsf$ workers.
+Each dataset is assigned in an uncoded manner to a subset of workers and the number of datasets assigned to each worker cannot be larger than $\Msf$, which is referred to as the computation cost.\footnote{ We assume that each function $f_k(\cdot)$ is arbitrary such that in general it does not hold that computing less symbols for the result $W_k$ is less costly in terms of computation.
+Hence, each worker $n$ computes the whole $W_k=f_k(D_k)$ if $D_k$ is assigned to it.
+We also assume that the complexity of computing the messages from the datasets is much higher than computing the desired linear combinations of the messages.
+So we denote the computation cost by $\Msf$.} Each worker should compute and send coded messages in terms of the datasets assigned to it, such that from the answers of any $\Nsf_{\rm r}$ workers, the master can recover the task function with high probability.
 Given $(\Ksf,\Nsf,\Nsf_{\rm r}, \Ksf_{\rm c}, \Msf)$, we aim to find the optimal distributed computing scheme with {\it data assignment}, {\it computing}, and {\it decoding} phases, which leads to the minimum communication cost (i.e., the number of downloaded symbols by the master, normalized by $\Lsf$).